lennarto/reopen-existing-tab/readme.md

 # Open Existing URL in Browser

 This project provides simple scripts to open a specific URL in an existing tab of either Google Chrome or Safari.
 If no such tab exists, it opens a new one.

+gif

+## 🚀 Installation

+testet only on MacOS !!!

 ## Usage